dishant/SecureBase/hbase-0.92.1/README.txt

 To start hbase server, go to bin folder and type './start-hbase.sh' start shell by typing './hbase shell'
 Type 'help' to get general commands.
+Refer http://hbase.apache.org for more information on native Java API.

 To create secureTables use command "securecreate" instead of "create".
 You can go to hbase.root.dir to see the tables you created.
 You can check that secureTables are storing values in encrypted format.